-INDEPENDENT EXTERNAL DIRECTORS
+NDEPENDENT EXTERNAL DIRECTORS

 Name of director Profile

-MR. PEDRO FONTANA GARCIA BANKING / RETAIL BANKING / BUSINESS.
+PEDRO FONTANA GARCÍA BANKING / RETAIL BANKING / BUSINESS.
 Degree in Business from ESADE (Barcelona) and MBA from Harvard Graduate School of Business Administration, Boston, Massachusetts (USA).
-General Manager of COOB'92 (1990-1993), General Manager of Turisme de Barcelona (1993-1994), Chairman of Banca Catalana (1994-1999), General Manager of BBVA Catalonia (2000-2009), Executive Chairman of AREAS (Elior Group) (2012-2017), Deputy General Manager of Elior Group, S.A.
-(2017-2018), and nominee of EMESA Corporación Empresarial, S.L. on the board of listed company Elior Group, S.A.
-(2018-2019).
-Independent director of Grupo Indukern, S.L. and of Pax Lux Equityco, S.A. (formerly Pax Equityco, S.À.R.L.) and Chairman of My Chef Ristorazione Commerciale, S.P.A.
-President of Asociación para el Progreso de la Dirección - Catalonia Chapter, Chairman of the Board of Trustees of Fundació Privada Cercle d'Economía, trustee of Fundación Barcelona Mobile World Capital, and member of the Board of Directors of Fira Internacional de Barcelona.
-Member of the boards of trustees of Universitat Ramón Llull Fundació, Fundación Grupo Sifu and Fundación Formación y Futuro.
+Regional Manager of Banco de Comercio (1978-1982), General Manager of Banca Mas Sardá (1983-1988), CEO of NH Hoteles (1989-1990), General Manager of COOB'92 (1990-1993), General Manager of Turisme de Barcelona (1993-1994), Chairman of Banca Catalana (1994-1999), General Manager of BBVA Catalonia (2000-2009), Executive Chairman of AREAS (Elior Group) (2012-2017), Deputy General Manager of Elior Group, S.A.
+(2017-2018), nominee of EMESA Corporación Empresarial, S.L. on the board of listed company Elior Group, S.A.
+(2018-2019), and director of Fira Internacional de Barcelona (2011-2023).
+Independent director of Grupo Indukern, S.L. and of Pax Lux Equityco, S.A., Chairman of My Chef Ristorazione Commerciale, S.P.A., and director of MdF Family Partners, S.A., President of Asociación para el Progreso de la Dirección - Catalonia Chapter, Chairman of the Board of Trustees of Fundació Privada Cercle d'Economía, trustee of Fundación Barcelona Mobile World Capital, and member of the Board of Directors of Fira Internacional de Barcelona.
+Member of the boards of trustees of Universitat Ramón Llull Fundació, Fundación Grupo Sifu, of Fundación Formación y Futuro and of Fundació Acció Solidària Contra l'Atur.

-INDEPENDENT EXTERNAL DIRECTORS Name of director Profile MR. ANTHONY FRANK ELLIOTT BALL BUSINESS/INTERNATIONAL.
-Chartered Engineer; MBA from Kingston Business School, Kingston University (London).
-Honorary Doctorate from the Kingston University Faculty of Business and Law and Middlesex University.
-Formerly Chairman and CEO of Fox Sports International (1995-1996), CEO of Fox Liberty Networks LLC.
-(1996-1999), CEO of BSkyB Plc.
-(1999-2004), Chairman of Kabel Deutschland GmbH (2005-2013), independent director of BT Group (2009-2018), and proprietary director of Masmovil Ibercom, S.A.
-(2021-2022).
-Chairman of Ambassadors Theatre Group Ltd and of Bité Group, and director of JVCO Limited and Lorca Telecom Bidco, S.A., all part-owned by Providence Equity Partners LLC.
-Senior Advisor to Providence Equity Partners LLC.
-Senior Advisor to Providence Equity Partners LLC.
-MS. AURORA CATÁ SALA BUSINESS / CONSULTING / FINANCE / HUMAN RESOURCES Degree in Industrial Engineering (major in Industrial Organisation) from the Polytechnic University of Catalonia and MBA and PADE from IESE Barcelona.
+INDEPENDENT EXTERNAL DIRECTORS Name of director Profile AURORA CATÁ SALA BUSINESS / CONSULTING / FINANCE / HUMAN RESOURCES Degree in Industrial Engineering (major in Industrial Organisation) from the Polytechnic University of Catalonia and MBA and PADE from IESE Barcelona.
 Formerly CFO of Nissan Motor Ibérica, S.A.
-(1991-1996), Managing Director of Planeta 2010 (1999-2002), Founder of ContentArena (2002- 2003), General Manager of Audiovisual Media at Recoletos Grupo de Comunicación (2003-2008) and member of the Governing Board of Institut Català de Finances (2014), independent director of Atresmedia Corporación de Medios de Comunicación, S.A.
+(1991-1996), Managing Director of Planeta 2010 (1999-2002), Founder of ContentArena (2002-2003), General Manager of Audiovisual Media at Recoletos Grupo de Comunicación (2003-2008) and member of the Governing Board of Institut Català de Finances (2014), independent director of Atresmedia Corporación de Medios de Comunicación, S.A.
 (2019-2021) and director of Sabadell Information Systems, S.A., Banco Sabadell's technology subsidiary (2020-2022).
 Formerly held a number of directorships.
-Independent director of Repsol, S.A. and Atrys Health, S.A., Member of the Executive Committee of IESE alumni, trustee of Fundación Cellnex and of Fundación CIDOB.
-MR. LLUÍS DEULOFEU FUGUET BANKING/RETAIL BANKING/DIGITAL & IT (Digital Transformation)/BUSINESS/CONSULTING Degree in Telecommunications Engineering from the Polytechnic University of Catalonia and has completed the "Finance for Executives" programme at ESADE and the PDG at IESE (Barcelona).
+Independent director of Repsol, S.A. and Atrys Health, S.A., member of the Executive Committee of IESE alumni, trustee of Fundación Cellnex and of Fundación CIDOB.
+LLUÍS DEULOFEU FUGUET BANKING/RETAIL BANKING/DIGITAL & IT (Digital Transformation)/BUSINESS/CONSULTING Degree in Telecommunications Engineering from the Polytechnic University of Catalonia and has completed the "Finance for Executives" programme at ESADE and the PDG at IESE (Barcelona).
 Senior Manager at Andersen Consulting (1988-1994), Head of Technical Services & Development of New Projects at Acesa (1994-2001), Chief Technology Officer at La Caixa (2001-2011), Managing Director for Internal Resources and Efficiency at Abertis Infraestructuras (2011-2014).
 Managing Director of Sanef (2014-2018) y Deputy CEO of Cellnex Telecom (2018-2020).
-Founder and director of Acesa Telecom (now Cellnex Telecom), and founder and director of Parc Logístic de la Zona Franca, as well as Vice President of Fundació Catalana de Recerca i Innovació and Trustee of Fundación Barcelona Digital, as well as director of numerous undertakings such as e- La Caixa, Abertis Telecom, Invercaixa Gestión, Sanex, Xfera, Cellnex Telecom, Hispasat, and DDST-Tradia.
-He has been a director of Sabadell Information Systems, S.A., Banco Sabadell's technology subsidiary, since 2020.
-Senior Advisor at Cellnex Telecom, S.A. and President of Fundación Cellnex.
+Founder and director of Acesa Telecom (now Cellnex Telecom), and founder and director of Parc Logístic de la Zona Franca, as well as Vice President of Fundació Catalana de Recerca i Innovació and Trustee of Fundación Barcelona Digital, as well as director of numerous undertakings such as e-La Caixa, Abertis Telecom, Invercaixa Gestión, Sanex, Xfera, Cellnex Telecom, Hispasat, and DDST-Tradia.
+He has been a director of Sabadell Digital, S.A.U., Banco Sabadell's technology subsidiary, since 2020.
+Chairman of Fundación Cellnex.